matthewdickinson/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware/middleware-scripting-guide.md

 {{< note success >}}
 **Note**
-A new JSVM instance is created for _each_ API that is managed, this means that inter-API communication is not possible via shared methods (they have different bounds), however it _is_ possible using the session object if a key is shared across APIs.
+A new JSVM instance is created for _each_ API that is managed.
+Consequently, inter-API communication is not possible via shared methods, since they have different bounds.
+However, it _is_ possible using the session object if a key is shared across APIs.
 {{< /note >}}

 ### The `config` object